-Shortfin mako shark EFH is defined using the combination of data sources provided in the previous sections on shortfin mako sharks as well as expert opinion (see Figure 2b).
-Combining all age classes, mako shark EFH includes the entire U.S. West Coast EEZ seaward of the 12 m depth contour.
-While mako sharks may occur in shallow water <12 m, they occur primarily in deeper waters and these shallow regions including bays and estuaries are not considered essential.
-Studies have shown that mako sharks of all sizes can feed opportunistically on a high diversity of prey.
-The high productivity and presence of diverse fish, squid, and crustacean species and relatively warm and shallow shelf waters make the California Current a suitable habitat for feeding and growth to maturity for shortfin mako sharks.
+Shortfin make shark EFH is defined using the combination of data sources provided in the previous sections on shortfin make sharks as well as expert opinion.
+Combining all age classes, the EFH of make sharks includes the entire U.S. EEZ seaward of the 12 m depth contour.
+While make sharks may occur in shallow water <12 m, they occur primarily in deer waters and these shallow regions including bays and estuaries are not considered essential.
+Studies have shown that make sharks of all sizes can feed opportunistically on a high diversity of prey.
+The high productivity and presence of diverse fish, squid and crustacean species and relatively warm and shallow shelf waters make the California Current a suitable feeding habitat for feeding and growth to maturity for shortfin make sharks.

-- Neonate and Early Juveniles (< 100 cm FL): The SCB ecoregion has long been considered a pupping and nursery area for mako sharks based primarily on the prevalence of juveniles in this region.
-Current data show that the mako shark nursery extends along the continental margins of the SCB ecoregion, south to the U.S.- Mexico border.
+- Neonate and Early Juveniles (< 100 cm FL): The SCB ecoregion has long been considered a pupping and nursery area for make sharks based primarily on the prevalence of juveniles in this region.
+Current data show that make Shark nursery extends within the U.S. EEZ along the continental margins of the SCB ecoregion, south to the U.S. Mexico border.
 The broad continental shelf and relatively warmer waters in the SCB make this region a suitable nursery habitat.
-A range of coastal pelagic fish species are important prey for small mako sharks.
-Pacific saury was the most important prey item for juvenile sharks (FL < 110 cm), followed by Pacific sardine, Pacific mackerel, and jumbo squid with diets varying over time. - Late Juveniles and Subadults (males > 100 cm FL to < 180 cm FL; females >1 cm FL to < 249 cm FL): Epipelagic, neritic, and oceanic waters from the U.S.- Mexico border to the U.S.-Canada border offshore to the 200 nm EEZ boundary.
-Mako sharks of this size feed opportunistically on a high diversity of prey. - Adults (males > 180 cm FL; females > 249 cm FL): Epipelagic, neritic, and oceanic waters from U.S.-Mexico border to the U.S.-Canada border offshore to the 200 nm EEZ boundary.
+A range of coastal pelagic fish species are important prey for small make sharks.
+Pacific Saury was the most important prey item for juvenile sharks (FL < 110 cm), followed by Pacific sardine, Pacific Mackerel, and jumbo squid with diets varying over time. - Late Juveniles and Subadults (males > 100 cm FL to < 180 cm FL; females > 1 cm FL to < 249 cm FL): Epipelagic, neritic and oceanic waters from the U.S. Mexico border to the U.S. Canadian border offshore to the 200 mile EEZ.
+Mako Sharks of this size feed opportunistically on a high diversity of prey. - Adults (males > 180 cm FL; females > 249 cm FL): Epipelagic, neritic and oceanic waters from U.S. Mexico border to the U.S. Canadian border offshore to the 200 mile EEZ.
 Studies have shown that adult make sharks feed opportunistically on a high diversity of prey including larger and faster prey, such as marine mammals and small sharks.

-2.3 Blue Shark (Prionace glauca)
+1.3 Blue Shark (Prionace glauca)

-Blue sharks (Prionace glauca) are globally distributed from tropical to temperate waters occurring in epipelagic, neritic, and oceanic waters (Figure 3a).
-In the Eastern Pacific, the blue shark occurs from the Gulf of Alaska to Chile, although abundance is low in equatorial waters.
-In the eastern North Pacific, they are commonly found in offshore and coastal waters of the western United States, Canada, and Mexico (Compagno 1984).
+Blue Sharks (Prionace glauca) are globally distributed from tropical to temperate waters occurring in epipelagic, neritic and oceanic waters (Figure 3a).
+In the eastern Pacific, the blue shark occurs from the Gulf of Alaska to Chile, although abundance is low in equatorial waters.
+In the eastern North Pacific, they are commonly found in offshore and coastal waters of the western United States, Canada and Mexico (Compagno 1984).

 Across the North Pacific there is considerable segregation by sex and size.
-Based on an analysis of catch data on the high seas, Nakano and Seki.
-(2003) reported that mating takes place in early summer at 20-30° N in the North Pacific Transition Zone.
+Based on an analysis of catch data on the high seas, Nakano and Seki (2003) reported that mating takes place in early summer at 20-30° N in the North Pacific Transition Zone.
 The pupping and nursery grounds areas are located in the Subarctic Boundary and Transition Zone where there is a large prey biomass for the juveniles.
 On reaching maturity, blue sharks apparently migrate to the subtropics and tropics to join the reproductively active population.